GeoSCADA/Utilities-and-Examples/README.md

 Sample code of useful and example utilities using the ClearSCADA / Geo SCADA APIs.

+API Documentation is a help file installed by Geo SCADA.
+Find this on the Start menu in the EcoStruxure Geo SCADA group.
+It is called 'Client API Guide'.

 When building, don't forget to remove and re-add ClearSCADA references so they match your installed version!

 # ListReferences